Why does the University charge for parking?

 What if I can't find a spot in the free Four Diamond Sports Complex lots?

-If the lots at the Four Diamonds Sports Complex are full, including Lot 15, and there are no parking attendants directing traffic, please contact Parking & Transportation Services at 719-255-3528 immediately.
-Staff from PTS constantly monitor parking conditions, and have additional off-site parking available in the case of an overflow and will direct traffic in such an event.
+If the lots at the Four Diamonds Sports Complex are full, including Lot 580, and there are no parking attendants directing traffic, please contact Parking Services at 719-255-3528 immediately.
+Staff from Parking Services constantly monitor parking conditions, and have additional off-site parking available in the case of an overflow and will direct traffic in such an event.

 TIP: During the first few weeks of each semester, additional parking attendants staff the area.
 If you cannot find the attendant in your lot, they are likely in an adjacent lot.